John Currie (minister): Life

-He was born in Ochiltree, in Ayrshire, around 1670.
+Currie was born in Ochiltree, in Ayrshire in around 1670.

-He was ordained as minister of Oldhamstocks, in East Lothian, in 1695.
-He was translated to St Mary's in Haddington in 1704.
-He received a call to St Cuthbert's in Edinburgh in 1706 but this was blocked by Presbytery.
-He received a fresh call in 1710.
+He was ordained as the minister of Oldhamstocks in 1695.
+Currie was translated to St. Mary's in Haddington in 1704.
+He received a call to St. Cuthbert's in Edinburgh in 1706, but this was blocked by the Presbytery.
+However, four years later, Currie received a fresh call in 1710.

-In 1709 he succeeded Rev William Carstares as Moderator of the General Assembly of the Church of Scotland the highest position in the Scottish church.
-Despite being notably young for the appointment he was praised for his duties in the office, and mention was made of his "prudent conduct".
+In 1709, he succeeded Reverend William Carstares as Moderator of the General Assembly of the Church of Scotland, the highest position in the Scottish Church.
+Despite being notably young at the time for his appointment, Currie was praised for his duties in office, and mention was made of his "prudent conduct".

-He died on 18 June 1720.
-His position in Haddington was filled by Rev Patrick Wilkie.
+Currie died on 18 June 1720.
+His position in Haddington was filled by Reverend Patrick Wilkie.